smit-collab/Tableau-Visualizations/README.md

 ### Global superstore perfomance

 ### About
-The main reason to analyze the data of global superstore perfomance is to find out if the product made loss or profit in the market.If the it was a profit/loss then in which sector and what was the main reason behind it.
-To answer this interesting questions have a look at the images and feel free to check out the  images and download the workbook.
+The main reason to analyze the data of global superstore performance is to find out if the product made a loss or profit in the market.
+If it was a profit/loss then in which sector and what was the main reason behind it.
+Global Super Store is a data set that has a lot of values.
+Its a customer-centric data set, which has the data of all the orders that have been placed through different vendors and markets.